madank4421/RISCV-ref-SoC-Tapeout-Program-IITGN/task4/Task_MgmtSoC_SCL180_Final/README.md

 ![Alt text](images/task4_4.png)

-The synthesized netlist is generated successfully and stored in the synthesis/output directory.
+The synthesized netlist is generated successfully and stored in the output directory.

 ![Alt text](images/task4_5.png)

-Inspection of the netlist confirms that the memory and POR modules are correctly preserved as blackboxes.
+Inspection of the netlist confirms that SRAM and POR modules are preserved as blackboxes.
+For GLS with RTL SRAM models, `RAM128.v` and `RAM256.v` are explicitly included during simulation.

-To perform GLS with the RTL Models of the SRAM, we can include the RAM128.v and RAM256.v models in the vsdcaravel_netlist.v
+---

-Management SoC DV – Run-1 (RTL SRAM)
+## Management SoC DV – Run-1 (RTL SRAM)

-Housekeeping SPI
+### Housekeeping SPI – Functional Simulation

-functiional simulation

-Functional simulation focuses on the housekeeping_spi module present in the vsdcaravel SoC.
-The corresponding testbench is located in the dv/hkspi directory.
-Simulation is performed using Synopsys VCS with functional defines enabled.
+Functional simulation focuses on the `housekeeping_spi` block within the Management SoC.
+The corresponding testbench is located in the `dv/hkspi` directory.

 ```
 cd dv/hkspi/